Slightly Scary Campfire Stories

 Don’t Forget

 Don’t forget to bring a flashlight or lantern, especially for the kids.
-It will help them to be less scared finding their way back to their tent or camper after a night of scary tales.
+It will help them to be less scared of finding their way back to their tent or camper after a night of scary tales.
 Check out my list of camping lanterns and headlamps here.

-Also set the mood with a colorful, enchanting fire with Mystical Fire.
+Also, set the mood with a colorful, enchanting fire with Mystical Fire.

 Mystical Flame